pepsimidamerica/ezoff/README.md

 # ezoff

-Python package for interacting with the EZOffice API
+Python package for interacting with the EZOffice API.
+Includes support for v1 and v2 EZ Office API endpoints.

 ## Installation
 `pip install ezoff`

 ## Usage
 Several environment variables are required for ezo to function.

 | Required? | Env Variable | Description |